adolenc/simanneal/README.md

 The last line (calling `__init__` on the super class) is critical.

+## Implementation Details

+The simulated annealing algorithm requires that we track states (current, previous, best), which means we need to copy `self.state` frequently.

+Copying an object in Python is not always straightforward or performant.
+The standard library provides a `copy.deepcopy()` method to copy arbitrary python objects but it is very expensive.
+Certain objects can be copied by more efficient means: lists can be sliced and dictionaries can use their own .copy method, etc.

+In order to facilitate flexibility, you can specify the `copy_strategy` attribute which defines one of:
+* `deepcopy`: uses `copy.deepcopy(object)`
+* `slice`: uses `object[:]`
+* `method`: uses `object.copy()`

+If you want to implement your own custom copy mechanism, override the `copy_state` method.

 ## Optimizations

 For some problems the `energy` function is prohibitively expensive to calculate